moddio/moddio-docs/home.md

 # What is Moddio?
-Moddio is an open-source, multiplayer-focused HTML5 Game Engine designed to significantly reduce development time by providing a range of pre-built, common features, so developers don't have to reinvent wheels.
+Moddio is an multiplayer-focused HTML5 Game Engine designed to significantly reduce development time by providing a range of pre-built, common features, so developers don't have to reinvent wheels.

 ## What features are included?
 - Optimized netcode using lag compensation algorithms and data compression easily supporting 100+ moving entities in a single server instance.